How Much is a Business Brokers Commission?

 Typically, a business brokers commission is between 5-10% of the business sale price.
-This varies depending on the expected price of the business and the amount of work the broker predicts is involved in the sale.
 A broker will normally want to earn a minimum of $15,000 sales commission, though it can be $100,000+ if selling a multi-million-dollar company.

 Business Brokers are the professionals who focus on the buying and selling of businesses and franchises.
 You are paying for their expert knowledge, skills and contacts in the business sales environment.
-In order to engage their services, you sign a contract to sell your business.
+In order to engage a business brokers service, you sign a contract to sell your business.
 Their payment is in terms of a commission rate that is paid once settlement has occurred.
 Usually, a broker has an exclusive agreement with the seller, so they are entitled to a commission if the business is sold under the contracted period (typically 6-9 months in a business sale).
-You can easily find a business broker on Bsale.

 |5% Commission Rate||$5,000||$10,000||$15,000||$25,000||$50,000|